DISCLOSURE: Sourced from Russian government funded media

 Americans are seeing our political class for what it really is, where a large number are not there to serve the public but to foster their own careers, to the point of debasing themselves by giving support to Trump’s continuing fake claims.

-Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, especially for the online magazine “New Eastern Outlook”.
+Jim W. Dean, managing editor for VT, producer/host of Heritage TV Atlanta, especially for the online magazine “New Eastern Outlook”.